Mississippi: Civil War through late 19th century

-Around the start of the 20th century, two-thirds of the Mississippi farmers who owned land in the Delta were African American.
+In the early 20th century, two-thirds of the Mississippi farmers who owned land in the Delta were African American.
 But many had become overextended with debt during the falling cotton prices of the difficult years of the late 19th century.
 Cotton prices fell throughout the decades following the Civil War.
 As another agricultural depression lowered cotton prices into the 1890s, numerous African-American farmers finally had to sell their land to pay off debts, thus losing the land which they had developed by hard, personal labor.

 Democrats had regained control of the state legislature in 1875, after a year of expanded violence against blacks and intimidation of whites in what was called the "white line" campaign, based on asserting white supremacy.
 Democratic whites were well armed and formed paramilitary organizations such as the Red Shirts to suppress black voting.
 From 1874 to the elections of 1875, they pressured whites to join the Democrats, and conducted violence against blacks in at least 15 known "riots" in cities around the state to intimidate blacks.
 They killed a total of 150 blacks, although other estimates place the death toll at twice as many.
 A total of three white Republicans and five white Democrats were reported killed.
 In rural areas, deaths of blacks could be covered up.
 Riots (better described as massacres of blacks) took place in Vicksburg, Clinton, Macon, and in their counties, as well-armed whites broke up black meetings and lynched known black leaders, destroying local political organizations.
 Seeing the success of this deliberate "Mississippi Plan", South Carolina and other states followed it and also achieved white Democratic dominance.
 In 1877 by a national compromise, the last of federal troops were withdrawn from the region.

 Even in this environment, black Mississippians continued to be elected to local office.
 However, black residents were deprived of all political power after white legislators passed a new state constitution in 1890 specifically to "eliminate the nigger from politics", according to the state's Democratic governor, James K. Vardaman.
 It erected barriers to voter registration and instituted electoral provisions that effectively disenfranchised most black Mississippians and many poor whites.
 Estimates are that 100,000 black and 50,000 white men were removed from voter registration rolls in the state over the next few years.

 The loss of political influence contributed to the difficulties of African Americans in their attempts to obtain extended credit in the late 19th century.
 Together with imposition of Jim Crow and racial segregation laws, whites increased violence against blacks, with lynchings occurring through the period of the 1890s and extending to 1930.